Dive into your summer adventure with these Iceland and Canada tours!

 • Turn off the apps and take the load off your phone.
 I’m sure you have plenty of apps running in the background, turn them off for better performance.

 • Full battery power - on!
-Make sure your phone isn’t on battery saving mode.
+Make sure your phone isn’t in battery-saving mode.

 • Set to manual.
 Your smartphone camera has a manual mode, set it to that and adjust all the settings as mentioned above.

 Don’t listen to those naysayers who swear by using only digital cameras.
-Your smartphone can work too and, on top of that, you can edit and share your magical Northern Lights photos in a blink of an eye.
+Your smartphone can work too and, on top of that, you can edit and share your magical Northern Lights photography results in a blink of an eye.

 People Looking At Northern Lights In Iceland